The Programme

 Two women, two practices, one quiet insistence: cities change when we slow down enough to sit, listen and write it down.
 Erin Lee convenes strangers in public space through The Big Sit.
 Shradha Biyani — journalist, Harvard-trained planner — helps citymakers find the words for what they're building.
 A deliberate breath before the Crescendo.

-A 20-minute pause before the Crescendo — coffee, conversation and a moment to reset.
+A 15-minute pause before the Crescendo — coffee, conversation and a moment to reset.

-- —Sanjeev Sanyal, Member of the Economic Advisory Council to the Prime Minister of India
+- —Sanjeev Sanyal, Member, Economic Advisory Council, Prime Minister of India

 - —Yu-Ning Hwang, Chief, Urban Innovation & Excellence, Ministry of National Development